 I suggest that, when done correctly, logic points to intermittent fasting actually being better for mental clarity and energy levels.
-It doesn’t make sense that fasting, which we just saw can improve brain health, would also make the brain foggy or sluggish.
-That being said, if the body (and brain) are used to running on a constant supply of fast carbs, cutting these out will lead to brain fog and sluggishness.
-If the body is getting the proper nutrients and an adequate supply of beneficial fats and proteins, it is used to running on these types of fuel, and when it doesn’t receive calories from the diet it will turn to fat cells for energy.
+Yes, if the body (and brain) are used to running on a constant supply of fast carbs, cutting these out may lead to brain fog and sluggishness.
+However, if the body is getting the proper nutrients and an adequate supply of beneficial fats and proteins, it is more likely to adapt without negative symptoms.

 On to more benefits!

 When a person eats immediately after working out, these glycogen receptors and stores are refilled and some of the positive effects of the workout are cut off.
-After a resistance training workout, the body naturally produced growth hormone for several hours.
-Growth hormone is that all-important hormone that kids make in abundance but that declines as we age.
-The right kinds of high-intensity and resistance workouts can increase the body’s own natural production of growth hormone and slow aging.
+This is how it works: The right kinds of high-intensity and resistance workouts can increase the body’s own natural production of growth hormone and slow aging.
 When food, especially food containing fructose, is consumed after workouts, it binds to the same receptors as growth hormone and prevents uptake of all the growth hormone the body has made.